Pham-P7/Assembly_Portfolio/README.md

 # Assembly_Portfolio
-## Hi, my name is Phat Pham and this is a cumulative repository of all my Assembly work.
+Hi, my name is Phat Pham and this is a cumulative repository of all my Assembly work. <br />
-## This portfolio includes the resources I used to progress through my learning and a collection of my projects used throughout my learning.
+This portfolio includes the resources I used to progress through my learning and a collection of my projects used throughout my learning. <br />
+You may use this as insperation for a similar project however I DO NOT GIVE YOU PERMISSION TO COPY ANY PROGRAMS. <br />
 # Important Information: <br />
 ## How to compile in MASM: <br />
   1. enter in terminal -> ml /c /coff "filename.ASM" <br />